The best beaches near Edinburgh for hiking, birding and boating

 Best beach for picnics

-Nothing beats a beach picnic, so head to Mimi’s Little Bakery in Edinburgh for a cream tea to-go (and enough sweet treats to feed an army) and then to Valvona & Crolla for meats, pickles, and freshly-baked bread, before heading to Seacliff Beach.
+Nothing beats a beach picnic, so head to Valvona & Crolla for meats, pickles and freshly baked bread before heading to Seacliff Beach.
 An hour’s drive from Edinburgh, this is one of the smallest and quietest coastal spots near the capital.
 The clear waters are sheltered by the hooked end of the beach, so the smooth sands are left free from seaweed and driftwood.

 While here pay a visit to the ruins of Tantallon Castle, standing above Bass Rock’s jutting position off the coast.
-The grounds of the castle are free to visit, but paying the £3.60 to climb to the top of the 17th-century stone towers is well worth it for the 360-degree views of grassy cliffs and the foamy sea below.
+The grounds of the castle are free to visit, but it's £7.50 (if you buy ahead online) to go inside.

 St Abbs